Adrian Mannarino

 Adrian Mannarino (born 29 June 1988) is a French professional tennis player.
-He has a career-high ATP singles ranking of world No. 22, attained on 19 March 2018.
-He won his first ATP Tour singles title at the 2019 Rosmalen Open on grass.
-He is currently the fourth highest ranked French player.
+He has a career-high ATP singles ranking of world No. 17, attained on 29 January 2024, becoming France’s number 1 player at 35 years old.
+He has won five ATP Tour singles titles, three on hardcourt and two on grass.

 Tennis career

 2007–2011

-Mannarino made his Grand Slam singles debut at the 2007 French Open, where as a wild card, he lost in the first qualifying round to Marin Čilić in straight sets.
+Mannarino made his Grand Slam singles debut at the 2007 French Open, where as a wildcard, he lost in the first qualifying round to Marin Čilić in straight sets.

-Mannarino received a wild card for the singles main draw of his home Grand Slam tournament, the 2008 French Open, where he lost to Argentine qualifier Diego Junqueira in the first round in straight sets.
-He also received a wild card for the 2008 French Open men's doubles (it was his Grand Slam men's doubles debut), losing in the first round.
+Mannarino received a wildcard for the singles main draw of his home Grand Slam tournament, the 2008 French Open, where he lost to Argentine qualifier Diego Junqueira in the first round in straight sets.
+He also received a wildcard for the 2008 French Open men's doubles (it was his Grand Slam men's doubles debut), losing in the first round.